thecosmicslug/StardewMod-ExpandedFridgeAGAIN/README.md

 # ExpandedFridge  + bugfixes
-This project was forked from [https://github.com/Uwazouri/ExpandedFridge] and so far contains the UI Scale bugix from 'SampaioTS' and GenericModConfigMenu support.
+This project was forked from [https://github.com/Uwazouri/ExpandedFridge] It now fully supports multiplayer & ginger island content, I've added GenericModConfigMenu support, and it also contains UI Scale fix from 'SampaioTS'

-Eventually looking to add Ginger island support and compatibility with 'Better Chests'.

 I work in visual studio code on linux, to build on other platforms may well need adjustments.